Pierre François Xavier de Ram: Biography

-De Ram was an active member of the Royal Academies for Science and the Arts of Belgium and a foreign associate of the Bavarian Academy of Sciences and Humanities.
-When the monumental project of the Acta Sanctorum, interrupted in 1794, was resumed by the so-called New Bollandists in 1838, De Ram, who as a young man had bought the whole corpus – to this time 53 volumes in folio – and who himself was considered as a possible member of the board of editors, gave his expert opinion to the Commission royale d’histoire of the Royal Academy recommending warmly the prosecution of the much discussed project.
-As professor of philosophy at Mechelen he succeeded in bringing about the foundation of the Catholic University of Mechlin in 1834.
-This new university stayed only briefly in Mechelen, as the bishops already moved the university headquarters to Leuven on 1 December 1835, where it took the name Catholic University of Leuven, after the suppression of the State University of Leuven, where many professors from the old university had taught.
-This led to further consternation among the Belgian liberal society, which was afraid to see this new (conservative) university usurp the past of the former Old University of Leuven.
-It also reinvigorated demands for the foundation of a secular university in Brussels which would lead to the foundation of the Free University of Brussels.
+De Ram was an active member of Royal Academies for Science and the Arts of Belgium and a foreign associate of the Bavarian Academy of Sciences and Humanities.
+When the monumental project of the Acta Sanctorum, interrupted in 1794, was resumed by the New Bollandists in 1838, De Ram, who as a young man had bought the whole series of Bollandist publications – at that time 53 volumes in folio – was considered as a possible member of the board of editors.
+While not joining the project, he gave his expert opinion to the Commission royale d'histoire warmly recommending support of the endeavour.

+As professor of philosophy at Mechelen he succeeded in bringing about the foundation of the Catholic University of Belgium there in 1834.
+This new university was only briefly in Mechelen, moving to Leuven on 1 December 1835, where it took the name Catholic University of Leuven.
+This led to consternation among Belgian anti-clericals, who were afraid that this new university, by usurping the name of the Old University of Leuven, was manoeuvering to claim its former scholarship foundations.
+It also reinvigorated demands for the foundation of a secular university in Brussels which would lead to the creation of the Free University of Brussels.

-De Ram was rector of the new Catholic University of Louvain founded in Mechlin in 1834 till his death in 1865.
+De Ram remained rector of the Catholic University until his death in 1865.